 |

-dysplasia, an immaturity of the lungs in premature babies, or problems of vessels like
+to bronchopulmonary dysplasia, an immaturity of the lungs in premature babies, or problems of

-coarctation of the aorta, a narrowing of part of the major blood vessel that transports blood
+vessels like coarctation of the aorta, a narrowing of part of the major blood vessel that

-away from the heart to the body parts.
-Among school-age kids and teens, hypertension is
+transports blood away from the heart to the body parts.
+Among school-age kids and teens,

-usually linked to obesity.
-Over weight is very common among school age children these days.
-In
+hypertension is usually linked to obesity.
+Over weight is very common among school age children

-some cases it's due to a problem with the kidneys, although other conditions - like
+these days.
+In some cases it's due to a problem with the kidneys, although other conditions -

 medications (such as steroids or oral contraceptives) can lead to high blood pressure, as can